rage/java-programming/data/part-14/3-larger-application-asteroids.md

     // ...
 ```

 <!-- Muuttujat, jotka on määritelty avainsanalla `static`, eivät liity luokasta tehtäviin olioihin.
 Jos `static`-muuttujalla on määre `public` -- kuten yllä -- voi muuttujaan viitata myös muista luokista.
 Muokataan luokan Hahmo liiku-metodia siten, että se hyödyntää AsteroidsSovelluksen *staattisia muuttujia* eli luokkamuuttujia LEVEYS ja KORKEUS.
 Alla oleva liiku-metodi tarkastaa, että hahmo on jatkuvasti näkyvillä. -->

 Variables with the keyword `static` are not part of objects made from the class.
-If a `static` variable is also `public` --like above -- the variable can be referenced by other classes.
+If a `static` variable is also `public` -- like above -- the variable can be referenced by other classes.
 Let's modify the move method of the Character class so that it uses the *static variables* of the AsteroidApplication, the class variables WIDTH and HEIGHT.
 The move method below checks that the character stays on screen.

 <!-- ```java
 public void liiku() {